 If I’m flying, what airport will I fly in to?

 You would fly in to Lambert Field in St. Louis, Missouri.
 Ridgecrest Baptist Church, is approximately 20 minutes from the airport.
 See the “Hotel” page for a list of nearby accommodations.

 Do I need to rent a car?

-We are happy to pick you up at the airport.
 We will have an official workshop hotel that will provide a shuttle van to the workshop and back each day of the workshop.
 During the workshop, we will help you make connections with fellow registrants to facilitate your return to the airport for your flight home.